coryhouse/react-flux-starter-kit/README.md

 -- migrates the built app to the dist folder
 -- reloads the browser upon save
 -- runs a dev webserver
--- automatically opens the browser at your dev URL
+-- Opens your browser at the dev URL

 ##To get started:
 1. Install [NodeJS](http://www.nodejs.org)